 Tina’s love of running began in 2nd grade.
 Her father, a fireman, took her to the yearly fireman picnic where they had kid races.
 Tina started her racing career outrunning both the boys and girls.
 She continued to run throughout primary school and through her freshman year at Eastern Washington University until a knee injury ended her college career.

 In 2010 Tina began trail running because the flat and fast road races had become too frustrating.
-Her first trail race was the Desert Rats Trail Marathon in Fruita, Colorado in 2010 where she ran a 4:21 finishing fifth, she was hooked and never went back to road racing.
+Her first trail race was the Desert RATS Trail Marathon in Fruita, Colorado in 2010 where she ran a 4:21 and finished 5th.
+She was hooked and never went back to road racing.

 - October – Blue Sky Marathon